collective/collective.developermanual/source/views/browserviews.rst

 Customizing views
 ===========================

-To customize existing Plone core or add-on views you:
+To customize existing Plone core or add-on views you have different options.

-* usually override the related page template file (``.pt``)
+* Usually you can simply override the related page template file (``.pt``).

-* sometimes you need to change related Python view class code also and in this case you override the Python class by using your own add-on which installs a view class replacement using add-on layer.
+* Sometimes you need to change the related Python view class code also.
+  In this case, you override the Python class by using your own add-on which installs a view class replacement using add-on layer.

 Overriding view template